North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick ATS: North Carolina (-1.5)

-North Carolina is 4-4-0 against the spread this season compared to Kentucky's 5-4-0 ATS record.
-A total of five out of the Tar Heels' games this season have gone over the point total, and six of the Wildcats' games have gone over.
-The teams score 175.7 points per game, 10.2 more points than this matchup's total.
+North Carolina is 4-4-0 against the spread, while Kentucky's ATS record this season is 5-4-0.
+The Tar Heels have a 5-3-0 record hitting the over, while games involving the Wildcats have a record of 6-3-0 when it comes to hitting the over.
+The two teams combine to score 175.7 points per game, 12.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM